-The successful applicant under this FOA must comply with Section 6 of HRSA's SF-424 Application Guide and the following reporting and review activities:
+The successful applicant under this FOA must comply with Section 6 of HRSA's SF-424 Application Guide and the following reporting and review activity:

-Progress Report(s).
-The recipient must submit a progress report to HRSA on a semiannual basis (due 6 months after the project period start date).
-Recipients will be expected to provide outcome data and demonstrate the impact of the project's activity in addressing the gap in the HIV care continuum.
+- 1) Progress Reports: The recipient must submit a progress report to HRSA on a semi-annual basis (due 6 months after the project period start date).
 Further information will be provided in the award notice.
+Awardees will be expected to provide end of the project period outcome data and demonstrate the impact of the project's activity in addressing the gap in the HIV care continuum.
+Further information will be provided in the award notice. - 2) Integrity and Performance Reporting.
+The Notice of Award will contain a provision for integrity and performance reporting in FAPIIS, as required in 2 CFR 200 Appendix XII.